Insurance- General Advice

 In general terms policies will be for an individual trip or on an annual basis.
 They may also be lumped together with other insurance products such as house or life insurance.
 The level of insurance cover, and therefore cost of the premium, will be affected by the location you are travelling to, the perceived risk to yourself or your belongings, the value of your belongings and the potential cost of any rescue or repatriation.
 If you are on an extended trip you may also have to pay a suppliment if you go over certain number of days away.

 Another important aspect of travel insurance is cancellation cover.
 Sometimes this is an optional extra on the basic policy and it can be tempting to save money by omitting it from the policy.
 We would always advise that you do take out the cancellation option so that if for whatever reason you are unable to travel you are able to claim back the costs of your bookings and flights.
 Your insurance policy should be taken out directly after placing bookings and buying flights.
 In this way the money that you have just spent is immediately covered.
 If you were to suffer any issues that meant you were unable to travel between buying flights and buying insurance you would of course be unable to claim back the air fare.

-When looking for insurance the policy must be checked for validity in the regions through which you will be travelling and for the activities that you will be involved in there.
+When looking for insurance the policy must be checked for validity in the regions through which you will be travelling and for the activities (and altitudes if relevant) that you will be involved in there.
 Most companies will show lists of activities that fall into different categories of cover.
 You will need to read these very carefully and preferably contact them to explain the exact nature of your trip and any expensive equipment that you have.